truecharts/website/news/2022-12-17-hostpath-validation.md

 3.
 Keeping "hostPath validation" enabled and keep shares enabled on any datasets that are also used with apps.
-Instead of hostPath, you can mount the dataset using the NFS option on available all TrueCharts apps.
-However, be aware that if any app stores a database on the NFS, it is likely to become corrupted over time.
+Instead of hostPath, you can mount the dataset using the NFS option available on all TrueCharts apps.

 The Option to disable "hostPath validation" can be found in Apps -> Settings -> Advanced Settings -> Enable Host Path Safety Checks